gatsbyjs/gatsby/packages/gatsby-source-wordpress/README.md

 - [x] taxonomies
 - [x] and entities exposed by other plugins

-It will pulls any endpoint provided by Wordpress Plugins as long as it appears in the list of endpoints.
+It will pull any endpoint provided by Wordpress Plugins as long as it appears in the list of endpoints.
   * `//your-site.com/wp-json/` for a self-hosted wordpress or hosted on wordpress.org
   * `https://public-api.wordpress.com/wp/v2/sites/your-site.com` for a site hosted on wordpress.com

 Currently only these plugins were tested but it should work with any.
 - [x] [ACF](https://www.advancedcustomfields.com/) As this is a special plugin, this must be activated with `useACF: true` in your site's `gatsby-config.js`.
+    *  You must have the plugin [acf-to-rest-api](https://github.com/airesvsg/acf-to-rest-api) installed in Wordpress in order to be able to access the ACF Fields from the API (this is the only known way to do that).
     *  Will pull the `acf: { ... }` fields's contents from any entity which has it attached (pages, posts, medias, ... you choose from in Wordpress back-end while creating a Group of Fields).
 Every node below `acf` is [Stringify'd](https://www.w3schools.com/js/js_json_stringify.asp), then put in a childNode, which means that you will have to call `JSON.parse()` to get an `Object`. (ex. ```const fields = JSON.parse(childWordpressAcfField.internal.content)```)
     *  You will also have to include the children ACF Field Node in your GraphQL query.
 (See `Query posts with the child ACF Fields Node` below)

 - [x] [ACF Pro](https://www.advancedcustomfields.com/pro/)
-    *  Will work with [Flexible content]() and premium stuff like that (repeater, gallery, ...).
+    *  Will work with [Flexible content](https://www.advancedcustomfields.com/resources/flexible-content/) and premium stuff like that (repeater, gallery, ...).
     *  Will pull the content attached to the [options page](https://www.advancedcustomfields.com/add-ons/options-page/).

 - [x] [WP-API-MENUS](https://wordpress.org/plugins/wp-api-menus/) which gives you the menus and menu locations endpoint.